lifewinning/situated.systems/mare-island/index.md

 <h3>Production</h3>

-Images for photogrammetry taken with an iPhone 5 and [p9 camera].
-Mesh created with Memento / ReCap and edited with Meshmixer.Meshmixer.
-Printed on a StratasysObjet Connex 500 3D printer.
+Images for photogrammetry taken with an iPhone 5 and Panasonic Lumix DMC-SZ10E.
+Mesh created with Autodesk Memento / ReCap and edited with Autodesk Meshmixer.
+Printed on a Stratasys Objet Connex 500 3D printer.